Backflow Prevention

 Will my water service be interrupted during the test?

-Yes, the water supply to the backflow preventor must be turned off during testing.
+Yes, the water supply to the backflow preventer must be turned off during testing.
 Depending upon the type of device and the time for testing typically takes 10-30 minutes.
 Additional time may be needed for repairs, if required.

 Are permits required?